milena-data-analyst/Global-Logistics-Performance-and-Transport-Connectivity-Analysis-2000-2021-/README.md

 - Countries with higher logistics performance tend to show stronger transport connectivity
 - Transport infrastructure and customs efficiency are key drivers of performance differences
 - Improvements over time are visible, but global disparities remain significant
+- Forecast results show sustained growth in air and maritime transport volumes, alongside a projected decrease in rail transport.
+This reflects a potential long-term modal shift driven by evolving supply chain requirements, including speed, flexibility, and global connectivity

 ## Tools & Technologies